Business people looking at a device to illustrate a blog post about KPI dashboards.

 4. Review Your Historical Data for Those KPIs

-Now you will need to look at the machinery you have for tracking your KPIs.
+Now, you must look at the machinery to track your KPIs.
+What are your data sources?
 Will you be able to see the trends?
-Or do you need to put some systems in place to get to this information?
+Or do you need to implement some systems to get to this information?

 5. Build the KPI Dashboard

-In the same spreadsheet where you developed your financial and operational model, create a new sheet for your dashboard.
-Build it to pull the necessary information from the underlying numbers, so it will update automatically each month when you add new data.
-And remember, this should be a one-page, easy-to-read spreadsheet that will allow you to spot issues quickly.
+Create a new sheet for your dashboard in the same spreadsheet where you developed your financial and operational model.
+Build it to pull the necessary information from the underlying numbers and update automatically each month when you add new data.
+Remember, this should be a one-page, easy-to-understand spreadsheet allowing you to spot issues quickly.

-Once you’ve gone through this process. you will update your numbers every month.
-Then the executive team will get into a monthly rhythm of reviewing the data, discussing what it means, and making key decisions.
+Once you have gone through this process, you will update your numbers every month.
+Then, the executive team will get into a monthly rhythm of reviewing the data, discussing its meaning, and making data-driven decisions.

 Which KPIs Should You Track for Your Business?

-Picking the right KPIs for your business can be tricky as it will very much depend on the industry you are in, your company’s maturity, and your business model.
-So, although it can be helpful to know what other companies use or what’s typical in your industry, you will need to create a customized KPI dashboard for your needs.
+Picking the right KPIs for your business can be tricky as it depends on your industry, your company’s maturity, and your business model.
+So, although knowing what other companies use or what is typical in your industry can be helpful, you will need to create a customized KPI dashboard for your needs.
 For instance, most businesses track some variation of the following KPIs:

 • Revenue Growth